ettle/strcase/README.md

 	// painfully slow.
 I think most of us, without spending some time with
 	// profilers and benchmarks, would write also something on the slower side.

+### Zero dependencies

+That's right - zero.
+We only import Go standard library.
+No hassles with dependencies, licensing, security alerts.

-### Why not this package
+## Why not this package

 If every nanosecond matters and this is used in a tight loop, use segment.io's libraries (<a href="https://github.com/segmentio/go-snakecase">https://github.com/segmentio/go-snakecase</a> and
 <a href="https://github.com/segmentio/go-camelcase">https://github.com/segmentio/go-camelcase</a>).
 They lack features, but make up for
 it by being blazing fast.
-Alternatively, if you need your code to work slightly differently, fork them and tailor it for your use case.

-If you don't like having external imports, I get it.
-This package only imports packages for testing, otherwise it only uses the standard library.
-If that's not enough, you can use this repo as the foundation for your own.
-MIT Licensed.

-This package is still relatively new and while I've used it for a while personally, it doesn't have the miles that other packages do.
-I've tested this code agains't their test cases to make sure that there aren't any surprises.

-### Migrating from other packages
+## Migrating from other packages

 If you are migrating from from another package, you may find slight differences in output.
 To reduce the delta, you may find it helpful to use the following custom casers to mimic the behavior of the other package.